Genghis Khan: the Mongol warlord who almost conquered the world

 His greatest legacy was, for me, the vision of world rule that grew up after his death – put into practice by his son Ögodei and grandson Kublai Khan.
 That ultimately led to the unification of China, and it’s remained unified ever since.
 So it could be argued that perhaps his longest-lasting achievement is modern-day China.

-This content first appeared in the November 2018 issue of BBC History Revealed
+This article was first published in the November 2018 issue of BBC History Revealed magazine